TeamDominant/Wiki-mkdocs/docs/3x-ui.md

 - Email = `email` or `username`
 - Security: `Reality`
 - uTLS: `chrome/firefox`
-- Dest и SNI: подбираем сайт, с минимальным пингом, в стране, где Ваш VPS. Проверить можно вводом в терминал VPS: `ping domain.com`. Можете уточнить в поддержке VPS или просто спросить ChatGPT.

-Если у вас занят 443 порт, то:
+- Dest и SNI: choose a website with the lowest ping in the country where your VPS is located.
+You can check it by running the following command in your VPS terminal: ping domain.com.
+You can ask your VPS support for assistance or simply ask ChatGPT.

+If port 443 is occupied, then:

-- Port: пользовательский или по умолчанию
+- Port: custom or default
 - uTLS: chrome/firefox/random
-  You are supposed to test it youself, because it works differently on each VPS, IPS and even OS.
+You are supposed to test it yourself because it works differently on each VPS, ISP, and even OS.
-- Dest and SNI: you also need to also check it yourself
+- Dest and SNI: you also need to test these yourself.

-Нажимаем на иконку QR-code возле создавшегося клиента, кликаем по QR-code, чтобы скопировать в буфер обмена и вставляем в Nekoray/Streisand.
+Click on the QR code icon next to the created client, then click the QR code to copy it to the clipboard, and paste it into Nekoray/Streisand.

+Click on the QR code icon next to the created client, then click on the QR code to copy it to the clipboard and paste it into Nekoray/Streisand.

 ## Securing and little tweaks
 ### Fail2ban